Dementia is a loss of brain function that occurs with certain diseases. It affects memory, thinking, language, judgment, and behavior.

 - Misplacing items

 - Personality changes and loss of social skills, which can lead to inappropriate behaviors

-As the dementia becomes worse, symptoms are more obvious and interfere with the ability to take care of yourself.
-The symptoms may include:
+As dementia becomes worse, symptoms are more obvious and interfere with the ability to take care of oneself.
+Symptoms may include:

 - Change in sleep patterns, often waking up at night

-- Difficulty doing basic tasks, such as preparing meals, choosing proper clothing, or driving
+- Difficulty with basic tasks, such as preparing meals, choosing proper clothing, or driving

 - Forgetting details about current events

-- Forgetting events in your own life history, losing awareness of who you are
+- Forgetting events in one's own life history, losing self-awareness

 - Having hallucinations